sathwika05/Artificial-Facial-Recognition-System/README.md

 # Artificial-Facial-Recognition-System
-An application to detect fake or proxy attendance using Python This code trains and implements liveness detection with video input
+An application to detect fake or proxy attendance using Python.
+This code trains and implements liveness detection with video input

 Install steps: